 Teriyaki Salmon with Baby Bok Choy

 - Create a dry brine mixture in a bowl, combining the 1/2 cup salt & 1 cup sugar.
 Remove salmon from fridge.
 Dust both sides of each fillet with the dry brine.
 Let salmon rest on counter for 10 minutes.
-Once the time is up, rinse off the salmon and pat dry.
+Once the time is up, rinse off the salmon and pat very dry.

 - Meanwhile, heat water on high for rice noodles.
 Once boiling, salt water and add noodles.
 Cook according to package.